What Is Cystitis? Causes, Symptoms and Treatment for Women UK

 Radiation Therapy

-Radiation to the pelvis or lower abdomen can irritate the bladder lining, causing radiation cystitis alongside its intended effects on cancer cells.
+Radiation to the pelvis or lower abdomen can irritate the bladder lining, causing radiation cystitis.

 Hygiene Products